DataHighway-DHX/documentation/docs/whitepaper.md

                     * PoP Collaboration Schemes
                         * Benefits Modification (i.e. modify mining speed for "Development" Collaboration Scheme, or add new token to "Token" Collaboration Scheme)
                     * Reputation request (manual)
-                    * Approver (with sufficient reputation) to releaseing DHX DAO Treasury Unlocked Reserves
+                    * Approver (with sufficient reputation) to releasing DHX DAO Treasury Unlocked Reserves
             * Voter entitlement
                 * DHX tokens may be used
     * Council